 Dangers of using headphones on the road

 Using headphones or earbuds while on the road increases the risks of accidents as the users cannot hear a vehicle or the honking from a vehicle.
 Moreover, headphone usage also increases the probability of people becoming easy crime victims.
-Our St. Louis auto accident attorney explains that usage of headphones to listen to music reduces an individual’s ability to be aware of their surroundings, hear, or detect any activity or motion around them.
+Using headphones to listen to music reduces an individual’s ability to be aware of their surroundings, hear, or detect any activity or motion around them.